jcubeta/angular-course/README.md

 ## Building Custom Components
 - Components can have input and output properties.
 - Create a public API for a component!
-- "Input" decorator can be used to define input properties
+- "Input" decorator can be used to define input properties into your component from the DOM (`@Input() myAttr;`)
 - "Output" properties allow you to create custom events
-   - EventEmitter() helps you with this
+   - Use the "Output" decorator and instantiate a EventEmitter() object.
+Call `emit()` on this object when you want to pass an event from your component.
-   - You can define and export an interface for passing a custom object around with an event
+   - You can define and export an interface for passing a custom object around as an event
+- The `<ng-content>` element can be added to your HTML for your component that will allow the user to provide custom markup.

+## Directives
+- There are both structural and attribute directives:
+   - Structural - modify the structure of the DOM itself (prefixed with *)
+   - Attribute - modify the attributes of a DOM element
+- When to use them depends on the size of the DOM tree underneath of an element.
+If rendering a div is going to be costly, it's better to use the Structural directive (like `*ngIf`) to elimiate the hidden structure from the DOM, improving performance.
+Otherwise, you can use the `hidden` attribute of the div and it will be part of the DOM.

 ### Misc Notes
 - The "Injectable" decorator tells Ang that you are allowing that class to be dependency injected